Will1Dexter/subtle-wired/README.md

   - `singleton` means that every time an instance of this class is requested, the instance created in the first request will be used;
   - `factory` means that every time an instance of this class is requested, a new instance will be created (note that this does not mean that the class is a factory, but rather that a factory within the container will generate it).
 - The `inject` and `inject_property` decorators are decorators for searching for instances within the container:
-  - `inject`, when applied to class constructors, searches for instances for the parameters of this constructor.
-It is not mandatory in class constructors that are within the container;
+  - `inject`, when applied to class initializers (`__init__` method), searches for instances for the parameters of this initializer.
+It is not mandatory in class initializers that are within the container;
-  - `inject` and `inject_property` can be applied to methods (other than the constructor) to search for instances of the method's return in the container (the difference is in usage; `inject` only implements the method, keeping its call as a function, while `inject_property` turns the method into a property of the class's objects).
+  - `inject` and `inject_property` can be applied to methods (other than the initializer) to search for instances of the method's return in the container (the difference is in usage; `inject` only implements the method, keeping its call as a function, while `inject_property` turns the method into a property of the class's objects).
 - The `is_lazy` flag (which has the default value `False`) when it has the value `True` means that an instance of the class will only be created in the container the first time it is requested (whether by eager classes internal or external to the container).

 ### 2. Creating the container with the list of component classes: